Energy Star: Home electronics

 Energy Star qualified televisions use 30% less energy than average.
 In November 2008, television specifications were improved to limit on-mode power use, in addition to standby power which is limited by the current specifications.
 Standby power consumption for televisions must be 3 watts or less.
 A wider range of Energy Star qualified televisions will be available.

 Other qualified home electronics include cordless phones, battery chargers, VCRs and external power adapters, most of which use 90% less energy.

 Imaging equipment

 The Energy Star Program Requirements for Imaging Products are focused on product families such as electrophotographic (EP) printers, inkjet printers (e.g., thermal), copiers, facsimile machines and other imaging equipment including MFD's (multifunctional devices).
 Typical Electrical Consumption (TEC) of a product family are measured and reported against an allowance set by the maximum throughput of the device.
 Operation modes (OM) are measured and reported for devices such as inkjet products against an allowance set by the functions present in the EUT (equipment under test).
 Devices that included "adders" such as Ethernet, on-board memory, wireless, etc. are mathematically "added" to increase the OM allowance.
-Recently on February 1, 2011, the EPA/DOE added the requirement that all products registered under the Energy Star service mark, must be tested by an AB (Accredited Body) or CB (Certification Body) Laboratory.
+On February 1, 2011, the EPA/DOE added the requirement that all products registered under the Energy Star service mark, must be tested by an AB (Accredited Body) or CB (Certification Body) Laboratory.